 I said it before but it bears repeating: it takes patience to make reasonable money from online surveys.
 It’s annoying to be told that online survey sites are a scam just because some muppet got in a tizzy that they didn’t get their money instantly.

-Proper survey sites NEVER (ever) represent themselves a way to get rich quick.
+Proper survey sites NEVER (ever) represent themselves as a way to get rich quick.

 Typically they’re upfront about it too.
 Their FAQ will usually have a question and answer letting all but the thickest of people know it’s not the road to instant wealth.